-The “project hosting” category includes giants like SourceForge that provide server space for open source code and allow downloads.
+The “project hosting” category includes giants who provide server space for open source code and allow downloads.
 The “directories” category includes sites that have created lists of open source projects.
 The “best open source lists” sites have made a list of great open source software.
 And sites that didn’t fall neatly into one of these categories landed in the “miscellaneous” group at the end.

 Project Hosting Sites